🔍 Part 1 – Overview of the Prompts Tab

 • Search Bar

-• Query Type (Funnel Stage)
+• Prompt Type (Funnel Stage)

-• Top of Funnel (awareness-based queries)
+• Top of Funnel (awareness-based prompts)

 • Middle of Funnel (comparison or consideration)